Definitions & Acronyms

 Deferred Adjudication.
 A type of community supervision.
 If the conditions of supervision are met for the time period set by the court the charge will be dismissed and no record of conviction is made.
 However, the records of the arrest, prosecution and community supervision are not expunged as a result of the dismissal.

 Direct Supervision.
-Offenders who are legally on community supervision and who work and/or reside in the jurisdiction in which they are being supervised and receive a minimum of one face-to-face contact with a CSO every three months.
+Inmates who are legally on community supervision and who work and/or reside in the jurisdiction in which they are being supervised and receive a minimum of one face-to-face contact with a CSO every three months.
 Direct supervision begins at the time of initial face-to-face contact with an eligible CSO.
-Local CSCDs may maintain direct supervision of offenders living and/or working in adjoining jurisdictions if the CSCD has documented approval from the adjoining jurisdictions.
+Local CSCDs may maintain direct supervision of inmates living and/or working in adjoining jurisdictions if the CSCD has documented approval from the adjoining jurisdictions.

 Driving While Intoxicated Program.
 This is a six (6) month recovery program that provides a variety of evidence-based educational modules and treatment activities.